 Despite the campground being a bit further from town, this is the one campground I would recommend if youβre staying in Jasper for a few days.
 The reason is simple β many of Jasperβs lakes and other popular attractions are located closest to this campground (you can see the exhausting list of attractions above).
 You can set up a camp here for 3 nights and go exploring around.

-If you come early enough, ask for a campsite by the Snaring River and youβll have the best view every morning (you might need a bug spray in the evening though).
+If you come early enough, ask for a campsite by the Snaring River, and youβll have the best view every morning (you might need bug spray in the evening though).

 Kerkeslin Campground

-Location: 36 km south from Jasper along Icefields Parkway (198 km from Lake Louise)
+Location: 36 km south of Jasper along Icefields Parkway (198 km from Lake Louise)

 Amenities: outhouse, picnic shelter, drinking water